-Since October 2006, new Fire Safety Laws came into force making businesses directly responsible for the safety of all premises users.
+New Fire Safety Laws came into force in October 2006 making businesses directly responsible for the safety of all premises users.
 As a result, fire certificates have been abolished and new risk assessments have to be completed by a designated ‘responsible person’.

-Fire officers will carry out spot checks and whoever performed the risk assessment is liable for anything found to be incorrect or if anything goes wrong.
+The Fire and Rescue Service carry out spot checks and whoever performed the risk assessment is liable for anything found to be incorrect or if anything goes wrong.
 Magistrates will be able to impose fines of £5,000 for each offence, while a Crown Court can impose unlimited fines and up to two years in jail.
 Quality in Tourism assessors can also ask to see your risk assessment as part of your assessment.